digiserg/server-health-api/README.md

 # Server Health API

+**NOTE:** This project was entirely created using Copilot Edits as a Proof of Concept

 This Go application checks the health of various services, ports, and endpoints on a server.
 It can be used to verify whether a server is healthy before performing maintenance on it.

 ## Features